gohugoio/hugo/content/extras/menus.md

 ## What is a menu?

-A menus is a named array of menu entries accessible on the site under .Site.Menus by name.
-For example if I have a menu called `main` I would access it via .Site.Menus.main.
+A menus is a named array of menu entries accessible on the site under `.Site.Menus` by name.
+For example if I have a menu called `main` I would access it via `.Site.Menus.main`.

 A menu entry has the following properties: